 Other than the name, there is nothing commonplace about John Smith.

-30 early bird tickets for £10 are available.
-When they have sold, tickets are priced £12 in advance and £14 on the night.
+Scroll down for tickets which are £12 in advance and £14 on the night.

 Compared to the likes of John Martyn and Ray Lamontagne, his guitar work and honey-on-gravel vocals have brought crowds to pin-drop silence and rapturous applause.